olivertar/m2_one_product_redirect/README.md

 # M2 One Product Redirect Module
 IMPORTANT: This module requires for its operation "M2 Base module" (https://github.com/olivertar/m2_base_module)

+IMPORTANT 2: The code of this module has been tested in Magento 2.2.5 version

 This simple module allows that if in a category page there is only one product in the list, the user is automatically redirected to the detail page of that product.

 It is possible to disable the operation of this module from the backend.